 Now, this is not an article against cardio, I love cardio.
-Jumping rope is one of my favorite exercises.

 But in today’s busy world, folks don’t have time to do both cardio and strength training.
 So if you’re that person, the best form of training to focus on is strength training.
 But if you have time, a combination of cardio and strength training will give you amazing results.

 I will never get tired of saying this – diet is the key to your weight loss transformation.
 If you don’t eat right, you won’t lose weight, no matter how hard you train.

 If you’ve experienced other benefits of strength training, share them with us in the comments.

 |↑1||Bryner, Randy W., Irma H. Ullrich, Janine Sauers, David Donley, Guyton Hornsby, Maria Kolar, and Rachel Yeater.
 “Effects of resistance vs. aerobic training combined with an 800 calorie liquid diet on lean body mass and resting metabolic rate.”
 Journal of the American College of Nutrition 18, no. 2 (1999): 115-121.|